markieruiz/TriviaGame/README.md

 # TriviaGame

--->Initial Notes

-Option Two: Advanced Assignment (Timed Questions) Advanced

-//psuedo code
-Array of questions
-Display first Question
-Display possible answers
-set times for 10? seconds

-If player clicks the correct answer, show a winning picture and add to winning score play theme song

-if the player selects a losing answer display correct answer show a losing picture add to losing score play a losing sound wait a couple of seconds go to next question

-if the timer runs out
-display correct answer
-show a time out picture
-add to losing score
-wait a couple of seconds

-Display next question until all questions have been looped through

-when all questions have been looped through display a final  page with the score wait a couple of seconds reset the game

-add favicon to the tab

 You'll create a trivia game that shows only one question until the player answers it or their time runs out.

 If the player selects the correct answer, show a screen congratulating them for choosing the right option.
 After a few seconds, display the next question -- do this without user input.